Your guide to Vegan Leather

 SeaCell is manufactured from tree and seaweed extracts, by using methods that are sustainable.
 Whilst harvesting the seaweed for use in the fabric, care is taken not to harm the seaweed and only the regenerative (replaceable) part of the seaweed is collected for use.

-SeaCell is suitable for a range of activities as it is breathable and light, including but not limited to swimming wear, backpack material, fashion clothing and many more.
+SeaCell is suitable for a range of activities as it is breathable and light, including but not limited to swimming wear, backpack material, fashion clothing such as a cashmere cardigan and many more.
 Unlike PVC leather, it doesn’t irritate the skin.
 In fact, it calms the skin, and it has the potential to cure skin diseases.
 It’s also very soft.

 One controversy that made the quality of SeaCell fabrics questionable was the Lululemon Athletica’s line of apparel.
 “Lab tests by the New York Times on a sample showed that seaweed minerals were barely traceable in their product, and it wasn’t any different from plain cotton T-shirts.”
 (Ross, 2017) Despite this, some customers still claim that the overall feel of the material is greatly different from normal cotton T-shirts.